Nishchal-Bhat/Not_E/README.md

 - Once drawn, entities (lines, text, etc.) cannot be selected, moved, recolored, or in any way modified.
 You can only erase them.

-- In text mode, there is no cursor you can move to select or edit different characters of the text, you will have to erase and retype typos
+- In text mode, there is no cursor you can move to select or edit different characters of the text, you will have to erase and retype typos.